-Two comprehensive new studies offer convincing evidence of a link between diversity and profit.
-The American Society for Training and Development (ASTD) recently reported that companies with diverse work teams show increased sales and profit growth, and increased performance in a sluggish or even "downturning" economy.
+Two comprehensive studies offer convincing evidence of a link between diversity and profit.
+The American Society for Training and Development (ASTD) reported that companies with diverse work teams show increased sales and profit growth, and increased performance in a sluggish or even "downturning" economy.

 Meanwhile, Towers Perrin analyzed team performance in major companies such as AT&T and Vought Aircraft.
 In every case, the firm found that "diverse teams outperformed the homogeneous teams," with increases in productivity ranging from 13 to 21 percent.
 The study concluded that diverse groups are better at solving problems and making judgments because of their broader perspectives.